Day 1. Arrival in Tallinn, Haapsalu, sunset with birds and Elk(Moose)

 The day takes us on a day trip to the second biggest of Estonia’s 2222 islands – Hiiumaa.
 To get to Hiiumaa, we will enjoy a refreshing ferry ride and from there, take a fisherman’s boat to drive around some of the smaller islets to spot Ringed Seals and birds, such as the magnificent White-tailed Eagles.
 We will also step foot on one of the gorgeous islets, which used to be inhabited until the beginning of the 1970s.
 Night in western Estonia.

 Hiiumaa is the second biggest island in Estonia.
 It is surrounded by shallow bays and many beautiful islets.
 Ten of them, with an interesting history and cultural heritage, lay in the south of Hiiumaa.
 All of them are included in the Hiiumaa Islets Landscape Protection Area.
 The area is a great place to look for Ringed-, Gray Seals and numerous waterbirds.
-Estonia hosts the southernmost Ringed Seal population in the world.
+Estonia hosts the southernmost Ringed Seal population in Europe.
 The fisherman’s boat takes us just south of Hiiumaa, where they have several haul-out areas, offering them great conditions to rest and feed and lay lazily on the coastal rocks.

 Day 4.
 Bog-shoeing in Soomaa National park, one of the biggest raised bogs in Europe

-We drive to Soomaa National Park and take a longer bog-shoeing hike to see unique landscapes and experience the feeling of walking on wobbly land and take a stop at the watching tower for a picturesque view on the bog pools.
+We drive to Soomaa National Park and take a bog-shoeing hike to see unique landscapes and experience the feeling of walking on wobbly land and take a stop at the watching tower for a picturesque view on the bog pools.
 We get acquainted with raised bog landscapes, unique plant habitats and the old-growth forest that towers between the bogs.
 Night in Soomaa NP.

 “Soomaa” literally means “land of bogs” in Estonian.
 Soomaa National Park consists of bogs with rivers winding amongst them.
 Raised bogs are like huge sponges that hold vast amounts of water.
 Bogs started to develop after the last ice age about 12 0000 years ago.
 The biggest ones cover 10 000 hectares and have a peat layer of 8 meters!
 Bogs have a mosaic structure with bog-pools and bog islands that were in the past used as a hiding place during wars.
 This type of landscape is not rich in number of species, but most of them can be seen and found only in peat bogs and nowhere else.
 Wearing bog-shoes (which work as snow-shoes), we can go off-track and get to places that are otherwise impossible to reach.